Rise Against: Rising popularity (2004–2007)

 After a year and a half of touring, Rise Against reconvened at the Blasting Room to record their fourth album, The Sufferer & the Witness.
 The band members were dissatisfied with Richardson's contributions to Siren Song of the Counter Culture, as he produced a more polished and heavier album than their previous works.
-As a result, they decided to return to Stevenson and Livermore, whom they felt had accurately captured the raw punk sound they strove for on Revolutions per Minute.
+As a result, they decided to return to Stevenson and Livermore, who they felt had accurately captured the raw punk sound they strove for on Revolutions per Minute.
 Unlike the stressful recording sessions for Siren Song of the Counter Culture, the band had a much more enjoyable time with The Sufferer & the Witness, as they no longer sought the approval of Geffen executives.
 According to McIlrath: "It went great, the songs just flowed out of us.
 There were really few questions and the song lyrics would just come out of us, it went really well and everyone really liked them."

 The Sufferer & the Witness was released on July 4, 2006.
 The album sold 48,327 copies in its first week of release in the United States, and peaked at number ten on the Billboard 200.
 The Sufferer & the Witness also charted in seven other countries, including number five on the Canadian Albums Chart, making it the band's first album to chart outside of the United States.
 It was certified gold in three countries, and platinum by Music Canada.
 The album was well received by critics, who praised the production value, and noted how Rise Against was able to mature in their sound and simultaneously retain their punk roots.

 Three songs from The Sufferer & the Witness were released as singles: "Ready to Fall", "Prayer of the Refugee", and "The Good Left Undone".
 These three songs also charted on the Modern Rock Tracks chart, with "Prayer of the Refugee" and "The Good Left Undone" in particular peaking within the top ten.
 Rise Against supported the album with The Sufferer & the Witness Tour throughout the second half of 2006 and all of 2007.
 The band was a headliner on the 2006 Warped Tour, during which author and filmmaker Davy Rothbart recorded several of the band's live performances, and interviewed some of their fans.
 This footage was used in the Rise Against DVD documentary Generation Lost.
-Prior to a 2007 tour with My Chemical Romance, Chasse left the band, citing touring fatigue as the reason for his departure; Zach Blair of the band Only Crime joined shortly thereafter, as Rise Against's fifth different guitarist.
+Prior to a 2007 tour with My Chemical Romance, Chasse left the band, citing touring fatigue as the reason for his departure; his role was filled shortly thereafter by Zach Blair of the band Only Crime.
 At the time he received the call about joining Rise Against, Blair was a construction worker living paycheck to paycheck.